 Most people with OCD have both obsessions and compulsions.

-Most people with OCD are somewhat aware that their obsessive thoughts do not reflect actual risks and that their compulsive behaviors are excessive.
+Most people with OCD are at least somewhat aware that their obsessive thoughts do not reflect actual risks or reality and that their compulsive behaviors are excessive.
 However, a few people are convinced that their obsessions are well-founded and that their compulsions are reasonable.